TalkingQuickly/talkingquickly.github.io/_drafts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 ### The Vagrant Shared Folder

-We want our Docker container to use the Rails app directly from our local filesystem so we can make changes as we normally would, and have these changes instantly reflected on our development server.
+We want our Docker container to use the Rails app directly from our local filesystem so we can make changes on our development machine as we normally would and have these changes instantly reflected on our development server.

-Since we're using Vagrant, first you have to share this folder from your local filesystem to the Vagrant virtual machine, which in turn shares this to the Docker container.
+Since we're using Vagrant, first we have to share this folder from the local filesystem to the Vagrant virtual machine, which in turn shares this to the Docker container.
 If this is done using the default Virtualbox shared folders, then Disk IO and, consequently, Rails performance will be terrible.
 In my tests, it took something like 20 - 30 seconds to render a simple view.

 This can be resolved by using NFS shares, which are much faster but require some additional setup and entering the sudo password when starting the virtual machine.
 The following entry in your `Vagrantfile` ensures NFS is used: